 There are 32 CECs in New York City.
-Each CEC represents current kindergarten-8th grade students in public, non-charter schools within its Community School District.
+Each CEC represents current kindergarten through 8th grade students in public, non-charter schools within its Community School District.

 Who is eligible to run for a seat on a CEC?

 - a parent (by birth or adoption, step parent or foster parent), legal guardian, or person in parental relation to a child.
-A person in parental relation to a child is a person who is directly responsible for the care and custody of the child a regular basis in lieu of a parent or legal guardian.
+A person in parental relation to a child is a person who is directly responsible for the care and custody of the child on a regular basis in lieu of a parent or legal guardian.

 You are eligible to run if you are the parent of a student who currently attends kindergarten through 8th grade in a school under the jurisdiction of the Community School District where you wish to serve on the CEC.
 For the purpose of determining CEC eligibility, “parent” is defined in Chancellor’s Regulation D-140 as:

-Of the 9 CEC seats filled in the Selection Process, 1 is reserved for the parent of a child currently receiving special education services (“IEP parent”), and 1 is reserved for the parent of a child who either currently is in a bilingual or ESL program or was in such a program within the previous two years (“ELL parent”).
+Of the 9 CEC seats filled in the election, 1 is reserved for the parent of a child currently receiving special education services (“IEP parent”), and 1 is reserved for the parent of a child who either currently is in a bilingual or ESL program or was in such a program within the previous two years (“ELL parent”).

 If you do not meet the above criteria, you may still be eligible to serve as one of the 2 Borough President appointees on each CEC.
 Qualifications include being a district resident or business owner with extensive business or education knowledge and experience; additional requirements are listed in Chancellor’s Regulation D-140.
 Please download the application.
 The application includes instructions for where to submit it (appointee applications are not accepted on this website).